 Option 1).
 Store bought

-You can buy buckwheat already soaked and sprouted like Sun & Seed’s Sprouted Buckwheat.
+You can buy buckwheat already activated and sprouted like Sun & Seed’s Sprouted Buckwheat.

 Alternatively activating buckwheat and then sprouting it is easy to do at home in 5 steps, with:-

-Ensure you buy organic non roasted raw buckwheat, as non organic contains chemical pesticides and cooked buckwheat destroys live enzymes, which prevent grains from being able to sprout.
+Ensure you buy non roasted raw organic buckwheat groats, as non organic contains chemical pesticides and cooking and roasting buckwheat destroys its live enzymes, which prevent the grains from being able to sprout.

 - Soak buckwheat in 250ml/1 cup of filtered water with 1 tablespoon of freshly squeezed lemon juice.
 The buckwheat smoking time is 4 hours.
 After 4 hours, drain the water and you will have activated buckwheat, or activated buckinis as they’re also known.

-- After draining the activated buckwheat groats, rinse and drain and leave in a sprouting jar or tray covered with a tea towel.
+- After draining the activated buckwheat groats, rinse and drain once more and then leave in a sprouting jar covered with a tea towel.

 - Rinse and drain 2-3 times per day.